-- How can I create pipelines that get, process, and clean my data quickly and that works regardless of whether there is one data file or hundreds of data files (i.e. it scales well)?
+- How can I create pipelines that get, process, and clean my data quickly and that works regardless of whether there is one data file or hundreds (i.e. it scales well)?

-- How can I write code that is more reproducible, readable, and that can be easily re-used for my future self and for my collaborators and colleagues?
+- How can I write code that is more reproducible, readable, and easily re-used for my future self and for my collaborators and colleagues?

 By the end of the course, participants will: have improved their competency in processing and wrangling datasets; have improved their proficiency in using the R statistical computing language; know how to write re-usable and well-documented code; and know how to make modern and reproducible data analysis projects.

-This course is designed a specific way and is ideal for you if:
+This course is designed in a specific way and is ideal for you if:

 - You are a researcher, preferably working in the biomedical field (ranging from experimental to epidemiological).
-Specifically, this course targets those working in diabetes and metabolism.
+Specifically, this course targets those working on topics in diabetes and metabolism.

-- You currently or will soon do some quantitative data analysis.
+- You currently or will soon do quantitative data analysis.

 - You either:

-Considering that this is a natural extension of the introduction to R course, I will be incorporating tools learned in that course, including basic Git usage as well as use of RStudio R projects.
+Considering that this is a natural extension of the introductory r-cubed course, this course incorporates tools learned during that course, including basic Git usage as well as use of RStudio R Projects.
 If you do not have familiarity with these tools, you will need to go over the material from the introduction course beforehand (more details about pre-course tasks will be sent out a couple of weeks before the course).

-While I have these assumptions to help focus the content of the course, if you have an interest in learning R but don’t fit any of the above assumptions, you are still welcome to attend the course!
+While having these assumptions help to focus the content of the course, if you have an interest in learning R but don’t fit any of the above assumptions, you are still welcome to attend the course!
 We welcome everyone, that is until the course capacity is reached.